 7. Electric/Propane- DMV utilizes two buildings at different inspection sites, and one site with just electricity.
 One of the buildings has electric heat, and one has propane heat.
-The combined utilities are approximately \$250.00/month for electricity and propane.
+The combined utilities are expected to cost approximately \$350.00/month for electricity and propane.
 The cost for electric and propane for these building is not prorated at 40% because these buildings are only used for MCSAP Truck Inspection Details.

-Electric/Propane-\$250.00/month X 12 months =\$3,000.00
+Electric/Propane-\$350.00/month X 12 months =\$4,200.00

-8. Conference registration fees- DMV is budgeting to send one person to COHMED, 4 people to the CVSA spring conference, and 2 people to the CVSA fall conference.
+8. Conference registration fees- DMV is budgeting to send one person to COHMED, 4 people to the CVSA spring conference, 2 people to the CVSA fall conference amd one person to NAIC.
 The registration fee for each person for each conference is budgeted at \$550.00.
 This line item includes the aforementioned conferences but isn't limited to just these.
 Occasionally, DMV will send staff to other conferences of interest that are MCSAP eligible.

-Conference Registration Fees- 7 attendees X \$550.00 = \$3,850.00
+Conference Registration Fees- 8 attendees X \$550.00 = \$4,400.00

-9. Watchguard Cloud Based Storage- DMV is budgeting \$7,360.00 for storage of audio/visual recordings from in-car cameras located in DMV CMV Inspectors vehicles.
-DMV has been updating the fleet and anticipates having all 23 CVE vehicles outfitted with uploading to the cloud by the end of December 2021.
+Watchguard Cloud Based Storage- DMV is budgeting \$7,360.00 for storage of audio/visual recordings from in-car cameras located in DMV CMV Inspectors vehicles.
+DMV will have all 23 CVE vehicles outfitted and uploading to the cloud.

-Watchguard Cloud Based Storage- \$800.00/year per camera system X 23 camera systems = \$18,400.00 X 40% = \$7,360.00/year.
+Watchguard Cloud Based Storage- \$800.00/year per camera system X 23 camera systems = \$18,400.00 X 40% =\$7,360.00/year.